Champlain Abroad Montreal

 Champlain Montreal students live in the EVO Residence Hall which is conveniently located on Rue Robert-Bourassa – about 30 minutes walking distance from the Academic Centre and above the Square-Victoria OACI metro station.

-“Get the best of both worlds—nature and downtown!
+As they say: “Get the best of both worlds—nature and downtown!
 This property is located 10 minutes from downtown, 4 minutes from the Old Port, within an easy distance of the Lachine Canal and other tourist/cultural attractions.
 Plenty of sports bars and sidewalk cafés nearby too.
 Residents also have direct access to the Metro.
 This student apartment property features lots of natural light and open spaces.
 One of the best views in Montreal!”